Ah-Ibrahim/Desserts-list-with-cart/README.md

 3. Click "Confirm Order" to view a summary in a modal.

-4. Use ESC key or close button to dismiss the modal.
+4. Use ESC key or click outside modal to dismiss the modal.

 5. Orders and cart data are saved automatically for future visits.